 “If your ex always cooked and doing that feels daunting, don’t beat yourself up.
 Go to a restaurant or get some easy recipes online,” Hartley adds.
 It’s the attempt that counts.
 Stability is key.

 In terms of preserving old traditions, don’t go too crazy.
-Pick a few manageable traditions that you and the kids love that you can make sure happen, says divorce and health coach Pam Mirehouse.
+Pick a few manageable ones that you and the kids love that you can make sure happen, says divorce and health coach Pam Mirehouse.

 “The continuity is important for kids especially but don’t feel you have to do all of them,” she says.
 “Change is a big thing during divorce so sit down and discuss with your kids what they want to continue or start.
 Their answers may surprise you.”

 While you’re at it, it’s important to iron out the entire holiday or holiday season early.
-Email your spouse if talking isn’t a good idea yet, says Hartley.
+Email your spouse if talking isn’t a good idea yet, recommends Hartley.
 “Be sure that both of your needs and concerns are addressed.”

 As a part of that, make sure the kids are in one place for the entire holiday — no splitting holidays down the middle.
 (If you celebrate Chanukah, in which case it’s okay to break up those eight crazy nights with your ex.)
 Why?
 “Having kids run around on the busiest travel days is not ideal and doesn’t allow the family bonding time they need,” adds Todd Spodek, an attorney who handles divorces and criminal cases.

 But just because you should stay in one place doesn’t mean you should block your kids from other relationships.
-While you may never have to deal with your aunt-in-law Hilda again, your ex in-laws are still your children’s family, and it’s on you to make sure they can maintain those relationships.
+While you may never have to deal with your aunt-in-law Janice again, your ex in-laws are still your children’s family, and it’s on you to make sure they can maintain those relationships.

 “Encourage communication with extended family who care about your kids and treat them with the respect and dignity they, too, deserve despite the divorce,” says Rosalind Sedacca, a divorce and parenting coach.
 “Divorce shouldn’t rob your children of connections with grandparents, aunts, uncles, cousins, and others from the other side.
 Particularly if they’ve been a part of family traditions.”